patel-zeel/gpax/README.md

 2. All of them accept their parameter at initialization time or they will initialize parameters to random values based on priors and PRNG key.

-3. `initialise_params(key, X, X_inducing)` method initialises the parameters of the kernel.
+3. `initialize_params(key, X, X_inducing)` method initializes the parameters of the kernel.
 In some cases, `X` is needed and in other `X_inducing` but sometimes both might also be needed.
 In detail
 - `X` is needed when initializing all kernels except `GibbsKernel`
 - `X_inducing` is needed when initializing `GibbsKernel`
 - Both `X` and `X_inducing` are needed when initializing a `SumKernel` or `ProductKernel` because they may contain `GibbsKernel` as one of their components.